Awards & Associations

 Be Prepared In The Event Of An Accident

 An accident can occur at any time and to anyone.
 These accidents can be devastating and can completely de-rail your entire life.
 You may be left dealing with serious and catastrophic injuries that could lead to a lifetime of pain and suffering and permanent disability.
-While you can’t predict when an accident will occur, there are steps you can take to seriously reduce the likelihood of being injured in an accident.
-Here are eight safety tips that could save your life:
+While you can’t predict when an accident will occur, there are steps you can take to seriously reduce the likelihood of being injured in an accident, such as seatbelts because by now we know that seatbelts and car seats really do save lives.
+Here are eight more safety tips that could save your life:

 - Put Away the Cellphone – never use a cellphone while driving – even a hands-free device.
 Talking on the phone, texting while driving, and surfing the Internet can get you killed.
 In fact, distracted driving kills more than 3,400 people every single year and that number is growing.
 Having the cellphone nearby makes it all too tempting to pick up, especially when you hear the notifications.
 To avoid this temptation, consider putting it out of the way.
 Place your phone in the glove box, the trunk, or in your handbag until you arrive at your destination.

 - Wear a Helmet – even if you are riding a motorcycle in a state that does not have a universal helmet law, it is wise to wear a motorcycle helmet in the event that you are involved in a motorcycle accident.
 Helmets can serious reduce life-threatening brain injuries.
 In addition, teach your children to wear a helmet when riding their bikes.
 Nearly 75% of all bicyclists who are injured are hospitalized for head injuries due to improper helmet use.